oracle/odpi/.github/issue_template.md

 #### Answer the following questions:

+1. What version of ODPI-C are you using?

-1. What error(s) you are seeing?
+2. What error(s) you are seeing?

-2. What *exact* command caused the problem (e.g. what command did you try to install with)?
+3. What *exact* command caused the problem (e.g. what command did you try to install with)?
 Who were you logged in as?

-3. What environment variables did you set?
+4. What environment variables did you set?
 How *exactly* did you set them?

-4. What is your version of the Oracle client (e.g. Instant Client)?
+5. What is your version of the Oracle client (e.g. Instant Client)?
 How was it installed?
 Where it is installed?

-5. What is your OS and version?
+6. What is your OS and version?

-6. What compiler version did you use?
+7. What compiler version did you use?